MAPC/datacommon/README.md

 # DataCommon

 ## Installation
-1. `bin/setup`
+1. Set up your `.env` (for database connections) and `config/master.key` (for encrypted credentials).
+You can find these values in the Digital Services group on Dashlane.
-2. Setup your database settings by either replacing the values in database.yml with real values or settings them in your `.env` file.
+2. Run `bin/setup`
 3. For the shapefile endpoint make sure your server has ogr2ogr.
 If it is an Ubuntu server you can follow the instructions to [install GDAL on Ubuntu](http://www.sarasafavi.com/installing-gdalogr-on-ubuntu.html):
 ```
 sudo add-apt-repository ppa:ubuntugis/ppa && sudo apt-get update